When he first meets with a patient, he begins by listening.

-What he loves about cosmetic surgery is that it is not “cookbook medicine” where each problem has only one solution.
+What he loves about plastic surgery is that it is not “cookbook medicine” where each problem has only one solution.
 It allows him to grow and evolve as a surgeon at the same time as he improves his patients’ quality of live.

 “As people age and have appearance issues that bother them, it can affect their lives in so many ways and to see them come out on the other end of that and how you can totally change their life is pretty gratifying,” he says.

-His primary surgical interests include cosmetic and reconstructive surgery of the face, breasts and body, in addition to body contouring procedures following bariatric surgery or significant weight loss.
+His primary surgical interests include plastic and reconstructive surgery of the face, breasts and body, in addition to body contouring procedures following bariatric surgery or significant weight loss.
 He is certified by the American Board of Plastic Surgery.

 Dr. Connolly is married and enjoys cooking, running, golf and tennis.